AndrewsJascoro/DataAnalyts_Mintic_Talento_Tech/README.md

 The sessions are in real time online asynchronous.
 During the course period and after it you can make contributions...
 The contributions that enrich mutual knowledge.

+# * ***Important notes that you should be keep in mind and know you to do Data Analysis.***

+* You should to know and you keep in your mind to differentiate the types of data analysis like it Descriptive Analysis, Exploratory Data Analysis (EDA), Predictive Analysis, Inferential Analysis, Diagnostic Analysis, Prescriptive Analysis, Text Analysis, Spatial Analysis.

+* The sequentially but generally follow a logical progression.
+Problem Definition, Data Collection, Data Cleaning and Preprocessing, Exploratory Data Analysis (EDA), Hypothesis Formulation, Inferential Analysis, Predictive Modeling, Diagnostic Analysis, Prescriptive Analysis.

+* It's important to note that these stages are iterative and may require revisiting previous steps as new insights are uncovered or additional data becomes available.
+Flexibility and adaptability are key in the data analysis process.

 ## Solutions in practical problems:
 Creating machine learning algorithms, applied to deep learning and neural networks Relationship among linear algebra, probability and statistics, optimization, and deep learning.